 A total of 63,173 patients had to be readmitted to hospital within 30 days from surgery and 3,405 patients died subsequent to surgery.

 The report identifies surgeons with the highest and the lowest surgical complication rates.
-The names of these surgeons are listed on their website.
+The names of these surgeons were listed on their website.

 Apart from the surgeon-hostile attitude and apart from the primary goal to achieve sensationalistic headlines (rather than to contribute to good health outcomes), there are several scientific concerns of this study that need to be very clearly stated: